Pedro Salinas: Biography

 In 1928 he became a researcher at the Centro de Estudios Históricos in Madrid before becoming director of studies for foreigners at the University of Madrid.
 In 1930, he became a professor of Spanish literature at Madrid and doubled up as originator, organiser and secretary-general of the International Summer School of Santander between 1933 and 1936.
 This school was set up to accommodate 200 Spanish students (approximately 4 from each of the established universities in Spain) and an international teaching staff.

 On 8 March 1933, he was present at the premiere in Madrid of García Lorca's play Bodas de sangre.
 In August 1933, he was able to host performances at the Magdalena Palace in Santander by the travelling theatre company La Barraca that Lorca led.
 On 20 April 1936, he attended the launch party in Madrid for Luis Cernuda's new collection La realidad y el deseo. and on 12 July he was present at a party in Madrid that took place just before García Lorca departed to Granada for the last time before his murder.
 It was there that Lorca read his new play La casa de Bernarda Alba for the last time.

-On 31 August 1936, shortly after the beginning of the Spanish Civil War, he moved to the USA, to take up the position of the Mary Whiton Calkins professor at Wellesley College, Mass., which he held until 1937.
+On 31 August 1936, shortly after the beginning of the Spanish Civil War, he moved to the US, to take up the position of the Mary Whiton Calkins professor at Wellesley College, Mass., which he held until 1937.
 In the spring of 1937, he delivered a series of lectures as the Turnbull Professor at Johns Hopkins University, Baltimore, on Poet and Reality in Spanish Literature (published 1940).
 In the summer of that year (and in many subsequent years), he taught in the Spanish faculty of Middlebury College, Vermont and was awarded a doctorate honoris causa.
 In May 1939, he participated in a PEN International conference in New York, representing the writers of the (Second) Spanish Republic.

 He had been dividing his time between the faculties of Wellesley, Middlebury, and Johns Hopkins but in 1940 he took up a permanent post at Johns Hopkins where he remained for the rest of his life, including long spells of travel in South America and a period of 3 years at the University of Puerto Rico.
 In the summer of 1949 he returned to Europe for the last time to visit Italy and France and to work for UNESCO.
 At the beginning of 1951 he began to exhibit signs of ill-health, which turned out to be an incurable cancer.
 He died on 4 December 1951.
 At his request he was buried in Santa Maria Magdalena de Pazzis Cemetery in San Juan.

-Salinas was the father-in-law of Spanish historian and writer, Juan Marichal.
+Salinas was the father-in-law of Spanish historian and writer Juan Marichal.
 Marichal would later publish Salinas' complete works, Three Voices of Pedro Salinas, which was released in 1976.
 His daughter edited his poetry and incorporated an introduction by his old friend Jorge Guillén.